The Difference Between Simple and Surgical Tooth Extraction

 Both simple and surgical tooth extractions can help restore oral health.
 Consulting with a general dentist or oral surgeon allows for a detailed assessment and a discussion of your treatment options.
 Contact Parmer Oaks Dental Care to schedule your consultation today.

-Request an appointment here: https://parmeroaksdental.com or call Parmer Oaks Dental Care at (512) 354-4450 for an appointment in our Downey office.
+Request an appointment here: https://parmeroaksdental.com or call Parmer Oaks Dental Care at (512) 354-4450 for an appointment in our Cedar Park office.

 Check out what others are saying about our dental services on Yelp: Tooth Extractions in Cedar Park, TX.